backbonesk/chaching/README.md

 ## Changelog
 To release v1.0 code of the library needs to have a more thorough tutorial to explain it's usage as well as complete tests.

+### v0.14.3: 2016/05/06

+Adds ability to read card expiration date when using VÚB eCard and bank's transaction numbers with eCard and CardPay services.

 ### v0.14.2: 2016/04/22